sugata98/kobo-library/README.md

-# Kobo Library
+# Readr

-A monorepo for syncing and viewing Kobo e-reader highlights and markups from B2 Cloud.
+**Your personal space to revisit and connect reading highlights and annotations.**

+Readr syncs, organizes, and helps you reflect on highlights and annotations from your Kobo e-reader.
+This is not an ebook reader—it's a tool for rediscovering and connecting insights from your reading journey.

+## What is Readr?

+Readr helps you:

+- **Revisit** highlights and annotations from your Kobo reading sessions
+- **Organize** insights by book, chapter, and timeline
+- **Reflect** on your reading journey and connect ideas across books

 ## Structure

-- `library-ui/`: Next.js application for viewing books and highlights.
+- `library-ui/`: Next.js application for browsing and organizing highlights and annotations
-- `highlights-fetch-service/`: FastAPI application for syncing with B2 and parsing `KoboReader.sqlite`.
+- `highlights-fetch-service/`: FastAPI service for syncing with B2 and parsing `KoboReader.sqlite`

 ## Prerequisites